Skip to main content

 For Linux, standard 3-digit octal permission code (e.g., 644).
 For Windows, the permissions value is either 444 for read-only or 666 for writable files.

-Included only when the Source Endpoint is a Local Filesystem or Remote SFTP Server; omitted for Remote FTP(S) and Remote Cloud Storage sources.
+Included only when the Source Endpoint is a Local Filesystem or Remote SFTP Server; omitted for Remote FTP(S) and Remote Cloud Storage Endpoints.

 Example